 Ugly produce is something of a burgeoning industry, but you don’t necessarily have to subscribe to a special delivery service—just be willing to go for the less attractive specimens at the store (especially if, as with this gorgeous gazpacho, you’re not even going to be able to see what it looks like in the finished dish).
 And don’t toss out the forgotten veggies in your crisper drawer just because they’ve gotten a little shriveled and wrinkly.
 If something is actually spoiled, compost it, but if it’s just a bit homely, embrace it and turn it into a meal.
 You can still trim off any damaged spots if they’re only mostly surface-deep.

 But as chef Delaney’s gazpacho shows us, there are less conventional methods to apply to the problem too.
 Here, she shows us how to pickle watermelon rinds for an unexpected and fantastic garnish that is easy to make and a lovely example of the “waste not, want not” mentality.
 Pickled watermelon rind also happens to be a classic southern snack, and proof that almost everything tastes great pickled.
 You’ll never throw away your watermelon rinds again.
 (Scroll down for the full recipe.)

-Cooking with Scraps by Lindsay-Jean Hard, $12.23 on Amazon
+Cooking with Scraps by Lindsay-Jean Hard, $12.79 from Amazon